- KBART Phase II Recommended Practice Report NISO-RP-9-2014

 How KBART Works

-KBART recommends public-facing and open metadata using your website to deliver up-to-date files for KB vendors and librarians to use.
-By putting your data "out there", you can preempt many questions from both librarians and vendors, saving your support and data teams time.
-Similarly, having a dedicated contact on hand to work directly with vendors allows you to notify them of new products and their associated KBART files for quicker inclusion in KBs, and makes troubleshooting and resolving issues with your data easier and faster.
+KBART recommends public-facing and open metadata using your website to deliver up-to-date files for KB suppliers and librarians to use.
+By putting your data "out there", you can preempt many questions from both librarians and KB suppliers, saving your support and data teams time.
+Similarly, having a dedicated contact on hand to work directly with KB suppliers allows you to notify them of new products and their associated KBART files for quicker inclusion in KBs, and makes troubleshooting and resolving issues with your data easier and faster.

-Once your KBART data is in vendors' knowledge bases, they have all of the information that they need in order to effectively connect your customer libraries with the content they have licensed through you - titles, dates of availability, volume and issue information, title-level URL, freely accessible indicators for OA titles, and more.
-Electronic resource librarians then select your products and titles using vendors' knowledge bases.
-Once your content is selected by the library, the vendors' products know to surface your content in their journal/book portals, OpenURL results, catalogs, and discovery services (depending on the products the library has from the vendor).
+Once your KBART data is in suppliers' knowledge bases, they have all of the information that they need in order to effectively connect your customer libraries with the content they have licensed through you - titles, dates of availability, volume and issue information, title-level URL, freely accessible indicators for OA titles, and more.
+Electronic resource librarians then select your products and titles using suppliers' knowledge bases.
+Once your content is selected by the library, the KB suppliers' products know to surface your content in their journal/book portals, OpenURL results, catalogs, and discovery services (depending on the products the library has from the KB supplier).

 After the library user finds your content, KBART helps get that user to your platform and using your content.
 Since the content still lives on your platform, authentication to your content and the user experience of your site is still under your control.
 A smooth and seamless experience may have that user looking at more of your content, and librarians will remember the higher usage the next time they are making purchasing decisions.

-The KBART Standing Committee thanks you on behalf of all parts of the industry's data supply chain - content providers, vendors, and librarians - for your interest in adopting KBART.
+The KBART Standing Committee thanks you on behalf of all parts of the industry's data supply chain - content providers, knowledge base suppliers, and librarians - for your interest in adopting KBART.
 We look forward to helping you make your title data work for you and your customers.